ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 ![Location view](img/locationview2.png)

-When navigating in the Content zone, the **Discovery Bar View** allows you to discover content while the **Action Bar View** on the right allows you to act on the Content item being viewed (edit, move, copy, etc.).
+When navigating in the Content zone, the **Discovery Bar View** enables you to browse through content while the **Action Bar View** on the right enables you to act on the Content item being viewed (edit, move, copy, etc.).

-When editing a Content item, the **Edit Action Bar View** on the right allows you to act on the Content item being edited.
+When editing a Content item, the **Edit Action Bar View** on the right enables you to act on the Content item being edited.

 #### Universal Discovery Widget